Slides 📊

 C. Branches

 The set of branches stemming from a single node must cover all scenarios that can happen given the previous path of nodes.
-On each branch leading to a node, we wirte the conditional probability of the node.
+On each branch leading to a node, we write the conditional probability of that node given all previous nodes.

 It provides a comprehensive picture of an experiment with many components.